Omni Calculator logo

 You are planning a trip, and you are wondering how to get there.
 Usually, if the distance is not too big, traveling by car is fast and comfortable.
 Moreover, it is often cheaper than flying or even taking a train.
 But is it always?
 Finding the answer involves the current price of gasoline, your car's fuel efficiency, the distance, and some other road fees.

-While planning a trip by car, first you should find out what your car fuel economy is (You can do that with our mpg calculator.).
-Then, knowing the trip distance, you can use the fuel cost calculator and easily find if is it affordable for you to use a car for the trip.
-Remember, you can easily reduce the costs of gas by finding cheap gas stations on the way and by taking more friends with you, who can chip in for the fuel.
+While planning a trip by car, first, you should find out what your car's fuel economy is (you can do that with our mpg calculator).
+Then, knowing the trip distance, you can use the fuel cost calculator and easily find out if it is affordable for you to use a car for the trip.
+Remember, you can easily reduce the costs of gas by finding cheap gas stations on the way and by taking more friends with you who can chip in for the fuel.

 Why do gas prices go up?